CCS-Lab/project_car_racing/README.md

 Run `python -m examples.box2d_ddqn` in the top-level directory.

-To run the car racing for human control, 'python car_drrive.py' in the top-level directory.
+To run the car racing for human control, `python car_drrive.py` in the top-level directory.

 ## Results
 The best models trained on each env are present in `results/models/`.
 There you will find the saved pytorch model as a `.pth` file and